Information for Quartix Technologies plc investors

 The Chairman has overall responsibility for corporate governance and in promoting high standards throughout the Group.
 He leads and chairs the Board, ensuring that committees are properly structured and operate with appropriate terms of reference, ensures that performance of individual Directors, the Board and its committees are reviewed on a regular basis, leads in the development of strategy and setting objectives, and oversees communication between the Group and its shareholders.

-The CEO provides coherent leadership and management of the Group and leads the development of objectives, strategies and performance standards as agreed by the Board.
+The Chairman provides coherent leadership and management of the Group and leads the development of objectives, strategies and performance standards as agreed by the Board.
 He also monitors, reviews and manages key risks and strategies with the Board, ensures that the assets of the Group are maintained and safeguarded, leads on investor relations activities to ensure communications and the Group’s standing with shareholders and financial institutions is maintained, and ensures that the Board is aware of the views and opinions of employees on relevant matters.

 At present Andrew Walters fulfils both the role of the Chairman and the CEO on the Board.